upkie/upkie/README.md

 ./tools/bazelisk run -c opt //agents/blue_balancer:bullet
 ```

-Connect a USB controller to move the robot around. 🎮

-## Getting started

-There is no dependency to install thanks to [Bazel](https://bazel.build/), which builds everything locally.
+Connect a USB controller to move the robot around 🎮 There is no dependency to install thanks to [Bazel](https://bazel.build/), which builds everything locally.
 (Compilation will only take a while the first time.)
-The syntax is the same to deploy to the Raspberry Pi on Upkie with [`raspunzel`](https://github.com/tasts-robots/raspunzel).
+The syntax is the same to deploy to the Raspberry Pi on Upkie using [`raspunzel`](https://github.com/tasts-robots/raspunzel).

-The code is organized into *spines*, which communicate with the simulator or actuators using the [Vulp](https://github.com/tasts-robots/vulp) C++ library, and *agents*, the main programs that implement behaviors in Python.
+Locomotion code is organized into *spines*, which communicate with the simulator or actuators using [Vulp](https://github.com/tasts-robots/vulp), and *agents*, the main programs that implement behaviors in Python.
 In the example above we ran the blue agent.
-We could also run the Bullet spine independently:
+We could also start the Bullet spine independently, and let it run waiting for agents to connect:

 ```console
 bazel run -c opt //spines:bullet -- --show